wayneluke/vb_cl_tools/readme.md

 ## vBulletin Configuration

-I've included a set of vBulletin config.php files that includes changes to some variables in the system.
+I've included a set of vBulletin config.php files that includes changes to the local PHP configuration.
 These are located in the `config` directory.
 You can overwrite your existing files with them after updating with your database information.

+> In order to use these files, there should be no disabled functions within PHP.

 - vBulletin will look for a file named debug.lock to enable or disable Debug Mode.
 - Turns off Display Errors in PHP.